When applying to the counseling psychology program, you will need to submit several documents for review.

 - Writing sample (upload with the application)

-- Three letters of recommendation (upload with the application)
+- Three letters of recommendation (identify your recommenders on the application)

 - Proof of completion of a bachelor’s or master’s degree